 - Never My Fault: She has a distinct tendency to deflect blame for her bad decisions, particularly when her, Trace and Ahsoka get into trouble with the Pykes and she tries to claim that she is blameless in what happened.

-- Psychological Projection: "Deal No Deal" shows she has a tendency for this; she believes that there's no way Ahsoka is just helping her sister out of kindness since they only recently met, and assumes Ahsoka is trouble while pressuring Trace into a mission of dubious legality and keeping her in the dark about it.
+- Psychological Projection: "Deal No Deal" presents that she has a tendency for this; she believes that there's no way Ahsoka is just helping her sister out of kindness since they only recently met, and assumes Ahsoka is trouble while pressuring Trace into a mission of dubious legality and keeping her in the dark about it.

 The owner of Yinchom Dojo.
 The then-Commander Thrawn and then-senatorial aide Pryce made frequent visits to this dojo in the early years of the Empire, accompanied by Colonel Yularen and Ensign Vanto.